falkr/ttm4115-2020/pages/prep-stmpy.md

 ## Benefits of State Machines in Code

-In general, state machines are useful also at the code level when there is a lot of concurrency going on, and a component needs to order a set of events that can come more or less in any order.
+State machines are useful also at the code level when there is a lot of concurrency going on, and a component needs to order a set of events that can come more or less in any order.
 You may think that there is support for threads in most programming languages, and that this is enough to handle concurrency.
 However, sometimes also this support is very specific to certain problems and not simple to learn.
-Usually when learning Java, which has a really extensive API for concurrency, the concurrency part is considered the most difficult one, and most developers have to consider a book when doing more elaborate tasks.
+For example, when learning Java, which has extensive support for concurrency, the concurrency part is considered the most difficult one, and most developers have to look into a book when doing more elaborate tasks.
-Python has even less mature for concurrency and synchronization, and also this is hard to get right.
+Python has even less mature support for concurrency and synchronization, and also this is hard to get right.
 Just look at this: